pramnora/python/pyscript/README.md

 What I especially like about PyScript is, I can now get to *share* my own Python code with others over the internet;
 simply, by including the scripts inside of the web pages I write; then, **publishing** it onto the net;
-and, this means that people can both *see/interact* with the code, immediately.
+and, this means that people can both *see/interact* with such code, immediately.

 -----